 Dying for the Job

 Perhaps public safety retirement is not easy because working in public safety itself is not easy.
 We lack good statistics about suicide among public safety personnel, but what we do know is alarming.
 Police and firefighters rank sixth on the Center for Disease Control’s list of occupations by suicide.
-One study showed firefighters are three times more likely to die from suicide than a line-of-duty death, and the number of firefighters lost to suicide has increased each year for the last five years.
+One study showed firefighters are more likely to die from suicide than a line-of-duty death, and the number of firefighters lost to suicide has increased each year for the last five years.
 The Firefighter Behavioral Health Alliance has documented 175 firefighter retiree suicides—36 of whom took their lives in the first week of retirement.

 It’s even worse for law enforcement.
 The occupational fatality rate of law enforcement officers is three to five times greater than the national average.
 As John Violanti documented in his 2014 book, Dying for the Job, male officers commit suicide at a rate 8.3 times greater than those who are murdered on the job, 3.1 times greater than those killed in work accidents, and 4 times greater than firefighters.